Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

 Planting near Cohasset’s wetlands and water resources is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40), which establishes 25–50 foot buffer zones.
-Any work within these areas requires a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit from the Cohasset Conservation Commission 41 Highland Avenue, Cohasset, MA 02025
+131, § 40), which mandates 25–50 foot buffer zones.
+Activities within these areas require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit.
+Erosion control measures such as silt fencing, straw bales, and mulching are essential to prevent runoff.
+Coordination with the MA Division of Fisheries & Wildlife is necessary if rare species are present, and no work is permitted during bird nesting season (March 15–August 31) in sensitive habitats.
+For compliance guidance, contact:

 Phone: (781) 383-4100